Nilotpal04/apertur-backend/README.md

 ## 📌 Status

 Apertur Backend is currently under active development as the backend powering a photography-focused social platform.
-The current implementation includes authentication, image uploads, post management, an optimized public feed, likes, and a follow system, with additional social and discovery features planned for Version 1.
+The current implementation includes authentication, image uploads, post management, an optimized public feed, likes, follows, frames, and an event-driven notification system, with additional social and discovery features planned for Version 1.